imagekit-developer/imagekit-python/README.md

 })
 ```

+Note that because `src` parameter was used, the transformation string gets added as a query parameter.

 ```
-//Note that because `src` parameter was used, the transformation string gets added as a query parameter `tr` https://ik.imagekit.io/your_imagekit_id/endpoint/default-image.jpg?tr=f-jpg%2Cpr-true%2Ce-sharpen%2Ce-contrast-1
+https://ik.imagekit.io/your_imagekit_id/endpoint/default-image.jpg?tr=f-jpg%2Cpr-true%2Ce-sharpen%2Ce-contrast-1
 ```